gioh-mkv/obsidian-storyteller-suite/README.md

 *   Use the "Filter" input and "+ Add New" button within each tab to manage your entries.
 *   Data is saved in folders specified in the (future) settings (defaults to `StorytellerSuite/Characters`, `StorytellerSuite/Locations`, etc.).

-## Funding / Support

-If you find this plugin helpful, consider supporting its development!

-"Buy Me a Coffee": "https://ko-fi.com/kingmaws",

 ### What You Can Do

 - **Create, edit, and delete groups** from the Dashboard's Groups tab.
 - **Edit group details** (name, description, color) in a dedicated modal.
 - **Assign or remove members** (characters, events, locations) to/from groups using dropdown selectors.